dylanli073/hcal/DESIGN.md

 # Design #

-Vincent Li, Anna Lou, Dylan Li
+Made by: Vincent Li, Anna Lou, Dylan Li

 HCAL is a web application developed using the Flask microframework for Python.
 It incorporates the Gmail API, Google Calendar API, and parsedatetime library implemented previously by a github user to search through emails and compile event times into a Google Calendar.
 Additionally, Bootstrap libraries were used to stylize the web application.